dghosef/dghosef.github.io/index.md

 anymore(I handed it off to one of the staff at the school) but I still help out from time to time.
 [Team Website](https://heritage-schools.org/academics/robotics/)

+### Internships

+I've interned at [Roblox](https://www.roblox.com/) and [NASA JPL](https://www.jpl.nasa.gov/) in the past.
+At NASA, I developed language tooling(auto complete, syntax highlighting, error squiggles, etc) for the [Ingenuity Helicopter](https://mars.nasa.gov/technology/helicopter/)'s command language.
+And at Roblox, I built a unit testing framework for the game engine tests and migrated the unit test suite over to my framework.

 ## Connect
 Email: [dghosef@stanford.edu](mailto:dghosef@stanford.edu) \